DanielS90/DSStatisticTools/README.md

 # DSStatisticTools
 Statistic Toolpack for VBA/Excel

-Have a statistical test you would like to see implemented?
-Please raise an issue or send me an email.
+If there is a statistical test you would like to see implemented please raise an issue or send me an email.

 ... documentation coming soon ...